lux-org/lux/doc/source/guide/style.rst

   :width: 700
   :align: center

-We can also export these Matplotlib charts with styling.
+We can also export these Matplotlib charts with the plotting style.

 .. code-block:: python